Shambuka: Relationship to Caste System

 The Shambuka story is connected to discussions of the caste system, because it positively portrays Rama's killing of Shambuka.
 Shambuka acts outside his caste, so he is a threat to the social order.
 Rinehart notes that "the Shambuka story is well known to low castes, who identify with the mistreated Shambuka."
 Similar criticisms have been made for centuries: the eighth-century play Uttararamacharita portrays Rama as regretful, and as forced by duty to kill Shambuka to uphold the social order.
 The same point was made explicitly in B.R.
 Ambedkar's essay, Annihilation of Caste, in which he points to Shambuka's story as evidence that the caste system can only be maintained by the threat of lethal force.
-Indian social activist and politician Periyar vehmently criticized Rama for his mistreatment of the Shudras, citing Shambuka's example.
+Indian social activist and politician Periyar vehemently criticized Rama for his mistreatment of the Shudras, citing Shambuka's example.

 These themes have appeared in modern literary work in the form of re-tellings of the Shambuka story.
 Multiple plays have reimagined the story, variously modifying it to depict Rama as a servant of the ruling class (T. Ramaswamy Choudary's Sambuka Vadha (1920)), to have Shambuka act as mouthpiece for anti-caste scholars (Thiruvarur K. Thangaraju's Ramayana Natakam (1954)), or to have Shambuka live and instead help the Brahmin who accused him to achieve enlightenment (Kuvempu's Shudra Tapasvi (1944)).
 The 1977 film Kanchana Sita, based on a 1961 play by the same name, depicts Rama as caught in inner conflict between moksha (the desire for enlightenment) and artha (the desire for sovereign power).